hayj/SystemTools/README.md

 # SystemTools

-This project gathers some useful basics Python functions and class.
+This project gathers some useful Python functions and class.
 We organized them in different modules:

  * **systemtools.duration**
  * **systemtools.logger**